 Multidrug resistant Salmonella enterica isolated from conventional pig farms using antimicrobial agents in preventative medicine programmes Cameron Veas, Karla; Fraile Sauce, Lorenzo José; Napp Avelli, Sebastián; Garrido, Victoria; Grilló, María Jesús; Migura Garcia, Lourdes (Elsevier, 2018)A longitudinal study was conducted to investigate the presence of multidrug antimicrobial resistance (multi-AR) in Salmonella enterica in pigs reared under conventional preventative medicine programmes in Spain and the ...

-Intestinal microbiota composition in free-range pigs is associated with the presence of Salmonella Garrido, Victoria; Gaitán, Inés; Arrieta Gisasola, Ainhoa; Martínez Ballesteros, Ilargi; Fraile Sauce, Lorenzo José; Migura Garcia, Lourdes; Grilló, María Jesús (2021)Extensive pig systems are gaining importance as quality production systems and as stand ard for sustainable rural development and animal welfare.
+Garrido, Victoria; Gaitán, Inés; Arrieta Gisasola, Ainhoa; Martínez Ballesteros, Ilargi; Fraile Sauce, Lorenzo José; Migura Garcia, Lourdes; Grilló, María Jesús (MDPI, 2021)Extensive pig systems are gaining importance as quality production systems and as stand ard for sustainable rural development and animal welfare.
 However, the effect of natural food on Salmonella epidemiology remains ...

 Antimicrobial resistance of zoonotic and commensal bacteria in Europe: the missing link between consumption and resistance in veterinary medicine Garcia Migura, Lourdes; Hendriksen, Rene S.; Fraile Sauce, Lorenzo José; Aarestrup, Frank M. (Elsevier, 2014)The emergence of resistance in food animals has been associated to the consumption of antimicrobials in veterinary medicine.
 Consequently, monitoring programs have been designed to monitor the occurrence of antimicrobial ...